Stakewolle/status-validator-bot/README.md

 /start - opens a welcome message and basic info

-/wallet - opens a list of your wallets and /add and /remove buttons
+/wallet - opens a list of your wallets and _Add address_ and _Remove address_ buttons

-/add - adds new wallet
+Add address - adds new wallet

-/remove - opens a menu to remove the wallet
+Remove address - opens a menu to remove a wallet

 ## Installation
 1. Setup requirements: `pip install -r requirements.txt`